A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Introduction

+Starting from $i=1$, reject $H_{(i)}$ if $p_{(i)} \le w_i\alpha$ and continue sequentially until the first non-rejection occurs.
+When $\gamma=0$, the procedure reduces to the Bonferroni procedure; when $\gamma=1$, it coincides with the classical Holm step-down procedure. \end{definition}

+Figure~\ref{TRUN_H} provides a schematic illustration of a parallel gatekeeping strategy based on a truncated Holm procedure \citep{dmitrienko2008general}.
+In this example, four hypotheses are grouped into two families, and each hypothesis is represented by a vertex in the graph.
+Directed edges indicate possible transfers of significance levels following rejections.
+The figure is intended to illustrate the graphical construction rather than to uniquely represent all possible truncated Holm parameterizations.

-Compared with the conventional multiple testing procedures for testing a single family of hypotheses, the hypothesis-based graphical approach is indeed explicit and efficient.
-However, in practice, increasingly complex clinical trials problems often involve testing multiple ordered families of hypotheses, which makes such hypothesis-based graphes more complicated, even not applicable in some settings of a large number of families.
+Compared with conventional multiple testing procedures applied to a single family of hypotheses, hypothesis-based graphical approaches offer a clear and flexible representation of complex testing strategies.
+However, in many clinical trials multiple hierarchically ordered families of hypotheses must be tested.
+As the number of families grows, the corresponding hypothesis-level graphs may become increasingly complex and difficult to interpret.

-Consider an example that 9 hypotheses are grouped into 3 families where each family consists of three hypotheses, denoted as $F_i = \{H_{i1}, H_{i2}, H_{i3}\}$, for $i= 1, 2, 3$.
-Suppose that $F_1$ and $F_2$ are sequentially tested by a truncated Holm procedure and $F_3$ is tested by the conventional Holm procedure.
-The subsequent family of hypotheses can be tested if and only if at least one hypothesis in the current family is rejected.
-Figure \ref{TH3} illustrates the hypothesis-based graphical visualization of the parallel gatekeeping strategy.
-Due to its complexity, the weights on the edges are omitted in this graph.
-As seen from Figure \ref{TH3}, the hypothesis-based graph is relatively unclear and complicated, although it only involves testing 3 families of hypotheses.
+To illustrate this issue, consider an example with nine hypotheses grouped into three families, each containing three hypotheses, denoted by $F_i=\{H_{i1},H_{i2},H_{i3}\}$ for $i=1,2,3$.
+Suppose that $F_1$ and $F_2$ are tested sequentially using a truncated Holm procedure with truncation parameter $\gamma$ as described in \citet{bretz2009graphical}, while $F_3$ is tested using the standard Holm procedure.
+Furthermore, a subsequent family is tested only if at least one hypothesis in the current family is rejected.
+Figure~\ref{TH3} shows a schematic hypothesis-based graphical representation of this strategy.
+To simplify the presentation, the edge weights are omitted.
+The figure is intended to illustrate the structural complexity of the hypothesis-level representation rather than to correspond to a unique specification of truncation parameters.